shamseena-dev/news/README.md

 White spacing provided

-Main sBanner added, with a call to action button
+Main Banner added, with a call to action button

 Weather Card added in the banner on right side

-News cards with a clickable link added to the original news
+News cards with a clickable link to the original news added

 News Cards added  in a 3/3 layout on full screen